aleju/imgaug/README.md

 * Techniques can be applied to both images and keypoints/landmarks on images.
 * Define your augmentation sequence once at the start of the experiment, then apply it many times.
 * Define flexible stochastic ranges for each augmentation, e.g. "rotate each image by a value between -45 and 45 degrees" or "rotate each image by a value sampled from the normal distribution N(0, 5.0)".
-* Easily convert all stochastic ranges to deterministic values to augment different batches of images in the exactly identical way (e.g. images and their heatmaps).
+* Easily convert all stochastic ranges to deterministic values in order to augment different batches of images in exactly the same way.
+(E.g. images and their respective heatmaps.
+If an image is rotated, you want its heatmap to be rotated by the exactly same amount.)
+* Optionally run the augmentations in background processes, improving performance of experiments.

-The image below shows examples for each availabe augmentation technique.
+The image below shows examples for each available augmentation technique.

 ![Available augmenters](examples.jpg?raw=true "Effects of all available augmenters")